 Pneumonia

-A serious lung infection that fills air sacs with fluid, causing cough, fever, and difficulty breathing.
-Can be caused by bacteria, viruses, or fungi.
+A serious lung infection that inflames the air sacs in one or both lungs, filling them with fluid or pus, causing cough, fever, chills, and difficulty breathing.

 This condition typically requires medical attention